SharonFengs/CBF-CLF-Helper/README.md

+# ME211 Nonlinear Controls Final Project

+Library used for this project:
 # CBF-CLF-Helper
 Matlab Interface for Control Barrier Function (CBF) and Control Lyapunov Function (CLF) based control methods.
 The library is designed to let users easily implement safety controller based on CBFs and CLFs with Matlab.
 We provide:
 - An easy interface for construction and simulation of nonlinear control-affine systems.